-The HOPE Public Interest Resource Center teams students with various community agencies in need of volunteers for both legal and non-legal advocacy projects.
-Students have the opportunity to assist in various areas of practice and are afforded a meaningful opportunity to play a key role in the promotion of access to justice.
+The HOPE Public Interest Resource Center teams students with agencies in the community in need of volunteers for both legal and non-legal advocacy projects.
+Students have the opportunity to assist supervising attorneys in a variety of practice areas and are afforded a meaningful opportunity to build practical skills while playing a key role in the promotion of access to justice.

 Volunteer Income Tax Assistance (VITA)